danbz/aesthetic-programming/source/acknowledgments.md

-     "Loren Britton - for copyediting, and helpful critical comments", "Matthew Fuller - for inspiration, and endorsement", "Lauren McCarthy - for inspiration, and critical comments on the draft", "Jennifer Gabrys - for critical comments on the draft, and endorsement," "Søren Pold - for critical comments on the draft", "Open Humanties Press, Gary Hall, Sigi Jöttkandt and David Ottina - in \
+     "Loren Britton - for copyediting, and helpful critical comments", "Matthew Fuller - for inspiration, and endorsement", "Lauren McCarthy - for inspiration, and critical comments on the draft", "Jennifer Gabrys - for critical comments on the draft, and endorsement", "Søren Pold - for critical comments on the draft", "Open Humanties Press, Gary Hall, Sigi Jöttkandt and David Ottina - in \
       support of publishing in experimental form",